 Below is a brief explanation of the form contents:

-Box 7: If any amounts billed for qualified tuition and related expenses reported in box 2 relate to the academic period that begins in January 2017 through March of 2017, this box will be checked.
+Box 7: If checked, this box reports if any payments received for qualified tuition and related expenses reported for current calendar year relate to an academic period that begins in January through March of following calendar year.

 Box 9 and 10: These boxes do not apply to NSCC or NSCC current/former students.

-The detailed breakdown is available online.
-To view the information, log into your NSCC Pipeline account (see question 10 for instructions).
-Refer to the category headings labeled: Detail of Amounts Billed and/or Detail of Scholarships or Grant just below the 1098-T representation.
+The detailed breakdown is available through your Pipeline account.
+To view the information, log into your NSCC Pipeline account (see question 10 below for instructions).
+Refer to the category headings labeled: Detail of Payments Received, Details of Amounts Billed and Detail of Scholarships or Grants just below the 1098-T representation or by clicking on the individual amounts on the 1098-T representation.

-If you have additional questions about your 1098-T tax form, call Student Financial Services Office at: 978-762-4189.
-Or, you can contact us by email at: email@example.com.
+If you have additional questions about your 1098-T tax form, please come by the Student Financial Services Office on either the Danvers or Lynn campuses, or you can call 978-762-4189 or email us at email@example.com.

-You should consult your tax professional for assistance with tax return preparation and claiming an educational tax credit/benefit.
+We are unable to provide tax advice.
+For guidance you may want to consider IRS Publication 970 in addition to choosing a tax professional.
+We recommend that you consult your tax professional for assistance with tax return preparation and with claiming an educational tax credit/benefit.

 Below are some IRS Tax preparation resources and assistance: